bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 ### Q: How do I recover a file deleted by BleachBit?

 The success of recovery depends on whether the file was overwritten, and the ease of recovery depends on whether the metadata was overwritten.
-If in the preferences the option "Overwrite files to prevent recovery" was enabled, the file probably cannot be deleted.
+If in the preferences the option "Overwrite files to prevent recovery" was enabled, the file probably cannot be recovered.
 There is an exception if the file system is ext3 or ext4 in `data=journal` mode.
 The default file system on Ubuntu is ext4 with `data=ordered` mode, which makes recovery unlikely.

 If the *wipe free space* command was used on the same file system, the file probably cannot be deleted regardless of the type of file system.
 See also [Shred files and wipe disks](/doc/shred-files-and-wipe-disks.html) for more information.